The Ultimate Guide to Hoka Running Shoes

 While Hoka pioneered the maximalist movement, other brands have followed suit.
 Brands like Brooks often rival Hoka for cushioning (think the Ghost or Glycerin) but typically have a higher heel-to-toe drop.
 New Balance with its Fresh Foam X line offers similarly soft rides.
 Saucony tends to focus more on a responsive, bouncy feel with its PWRRUN foams.
 And On creates a unique, firm, and responsive ride with its CloudTec pods.

-The choice comes down to feel: Hoka's signature is that soft-yet-stable, rock-and-roll sensation that many runners find addictive from the very first mile.
+It really comes down to feel.
+Hoka’s signature is that soft-yet-stable, rock-and-roll sensation that a lot of runners get hooked on from the first mile.

 Sustainability & Brand Values